IsakLundgren/Aircraft-design-2023/README.md

 # Aircraft-design-2023

 This is a repository associated with the Chalmers course MMS236 Aircraft design.
+It currently contains ...